Skip to content

 In the expanded view, you can filter the events by each individual tag value, whether to include or exclude it.

-For additional information about Kubernetes events tags, please refer to our Common Schema.
+For additional information about Kubernetes events, please refer to the Agent Kubernetes events page.

 Important Kubernetes Metrics